-At Wilkes University, I teach a range of courses for history majors and non-majors alike.
+At Wilkes University, I teach courses for history majors and non-majors alike.
 My upper-level courses examine American history from the colonial period through the American Civil War and Reconstruction.
-I also contribute to Wilkes’s concentration in Public History, including both offering specific courses and providing students in my upper-level courses with the opportunity to experiment with public-facing history projects.
+I also offer the core course in Wilkes’s Public History concentration.
+Students in my upper-level courses have also been able to experiment with public-facing history projects.

 Survey courses offered each semester:

-• HST 125: U.S. History to 1877, with WGS credit – This course considers the history of the North American continent from the meeting of indigenous societies and Columbus through Reconstruction.
-Students will examine differences in gender, race, class, ethnicity, and other systems of power and authority, and this class is eligible for the Women’s and Gender Studies minor.
+- HST 125: U.S. History to 1877, with WGS credit* – This course considers the history of the North American continent from the meeting of indigenous societies and Columbus through Reconstruction.

 Upper-level courses taught since 2019:

-• HST 331: Colonial America, with WGS credit – This course explores interactions across a “vast early America” that included indigenous, European, and African peoples in places like the Caribbean, the East Coast, and the Southwest from the 1500s through the mid-1700s.
-Students will examine differences in gender, race, class, ethnicity, and other systems of power and authority, and this class is eligible for the Women’s and Gender Studies minor.
+- HST 331: Colonial America, with WGS credit – This course explores interactions across a “vast early America” that included indigenous, European, and African peoples in places like the Caribbean, the East Coast, and the Southwest from the 1500s through the mid-1700s.

-• HST 332: The New Nation, with WGS credit – HST 332 looks at the political, economic, social, and cultural developments in the United States from the conclusion of the Revolutionary War in 1783 through the establishment of an industrialized North and a cotton-producing South, roughly 1840.
-Students will examine differences in gender, race, class, ethnicity, and other systems of power and authority, and this class is eligible for the Women’s and Gender Studies minor.
+- HST 332: The New Nation, with WGS credit – HST 332 looks at the political, economic, social, and cultural developments in the United States from the conclusion of the Revolutionary War in 1783 through the establishment of an industrialized North and a cotton-producing South, roughly 1840.

 At the University of Connecticut, I taught the survey course, “United States History to 1877,” and an upper-division course, “Colonial America, 1492-1763.”
 Both of these were “writing-intensive” courses, in which the students were required to write and revise a minimum of 15 pages.